Skip to content

 argsnoAdditional CLI arguments forwarded verbatim to npx skills@latest add

-Each plugins entry (Claude only) supports:
+Each extensions entry supports:

 FieldRequiredDescription